pamelars86/slack-reports/README.md

 # Slack Reports

-Application for generating reports of messages and most active users in Slack channels.
+Application for generating reports of messages and most active users in Slack channels, with AI-powered thread summarization.

 ## Project Structure